TaylorMater/C-20-Udemy-Course/Section_08/8.042_Fractional_Numbers/notes.md

-For the tex equivalent of this, see here: https://www.overleaf.com/read/pjrptbkxgjmm#8fef54.
+For the latex compiled equivalent of this, see here: https://www.overleaf.com/read/pjrptbkxgjmm#8fef54.
 It's a WIP trying to replicate the formatting from the VSCode `.md` preview that functions fine, while GitHub's does not.

 # Fractional Numbers